February 25, 2026

-In partnership with the DOSW, Freedom Forward, and other local nonprofit partners, the FAM pilot was designed to increase the safety, housing stability, and overall well-being of youth who are experiencing or at risk of commercial sexual exploitation, or trafficking.
-FAM connects youth to family-based placements and offers three unique support components: 1) alternative caregivers to create a shared model of caregiving, 2) specialized training and peer support groups for caregivers, and 3) fast and flexible funding to meet a variety of youth needs and interests.
+In partnership with Freedom Forward, Seneca Family of Agencies, WestCoast Children’s Clinic, and the San Francisco Department on the Status of Women, the FAM pilot was designed to increase the safety, housing stability, and overall well-being of youth who are experiencing or at risk of commercial sexual exploitation.
+FAM provided youth in family-based foster care placements with three unique support components:

 November 1, 2024